 Structure of Tears

-Tears are made up of three layers: lipids, aqueous and mucous.
+Tears are made up of three layers: oil, water and mucous.

-The lipid layer is the outermost layer and prevents the evaporation of tears.
-The lipids are produced by tiny glands in the eyelids called the meibomian glands.
+The oily layer is on the outside.
+It slows down the evaporation of tears so that they eye doesn’t dry out too quickly.
+This layer is produced by tiny glands in the eyelids called the meibomian glands.

-The mucous layer is the one closest to the eye.
-It coats the cornea and provides a level platform that allows for an even distribution of the tear film over the eye.
-This layer is produced by even smaller glands called goblet cells.
+The mucus layer is the one that sits closest to the eye.
+It coats the cornea, the clear part at the front of your eye.
+This layer helps the tears evenly distribute over the entire surface of the eye, and is produced by small glands called goblet cells.

 The Three Types of Tears